dangoslen/dangoslen-me-site/content/blog/using-gatsby-to-build-a-blog.md

 ### Choosing the SSG
 The first decision was really which SSG to use.
 There are a number of them out there,  .
 I gave cursory look at each of them, but ended up picking Gatsby.
 Why?
 I would like to say it was a scientific study complete with measures in build time and interviews with developers who had used each.

 Ultimately, I just choose the one that when I started was simplest for me to understand.
 Gatsby just happened the one that "clicked" with me first.
-This is largely because of this tutorial and the starter theme built by Gatsby themselves.
+This is largely because of this [tutorial](https://daveceddia.com/start-blog-gatsby-netlify/) and the [starter blog repo](https://github.com/gatsbyjs/gatsby-starter-blog) built by Gatsby themselves.

 ### Choosing the CMS
 This decision was honestly already in the bag.